Brunni/DotNetAsyncScheduler/README.md

 * ScheduleOnceWithRetryDelay: Schedule immediately.
 Retry on failure with certain configurable delay
 * ScheduleEndless: Always re-schedule, when finished
 * IntervalSchedule: Schedule based on a `TimeSpan` interval
+* IntervalScheduleWithRetryDelay: Same as IntervalSchedule, but with retry for failed jobs
 * TimeSlotSchedule: Schedule based on a `Datetime` after which it should start

 ## Restrictions